'Abd al-Ahad Khan mausoleum: History

-Emir 'Abd al-Ahad Khan passed away in Khairabad Park close to Karmana on January 7, 1911, the sixth day of Muharram in 1329 AH. as a result of having kidney disease.
+Emir Abd al-Ahad Khan died in Khairabad Park close to Karmana on January 7, 1911, the sixth day of Muharram in 1329 AH. as a result of having kidney disease.
 His body was brought and buried next to Qasim Sheikh's house in Karmana, and a mausoleum was built around it by Amir Said Olim Khan.

 Architecture

-'Abd al-Ahad Khan's mausouleum was built of baked bricks in a square shape.
+Abd al-Ahad Khan's mausouleum was built of baked bricks in a square shape.
 There are rooms in the northern and eastern parts, the entrance is on the eastern side.
 The door is gabled, the upper part of the door is covered with a marble inscription.
 There is a small corridor, the top of the corridor is made with a dome.
 The entrance to the yard of the hut is from the corridor.
 On one side of the corridor there is a door leading to the cell.
 The interior of the mausoleum has a wider courtyard on the south side, and a wooden porch on the northwest side.
-Opposite the porch is the tomb in the shape of square of 'Abd al-Ahad Khan, covered with gray marble and granite.
+Opposite the porch is the tomb in the shape of square of Abd al-Ahad Khan, covered with gray marble and granite.
 The height of the grave is 2 meters, the sides are 3x3 meters.
 There were inscriptions written in Arabic script on the wall on the northern side of the Saghana.
 As a result of the erosion of the stones and the coating of salt, it became impossible to read the inscriptions.

 Opening of the grave

-Amir 'Abd al-Ahad Khan's grave was opened twice during the Soviet Union.
+Amir Abd al-Ahad Khan's grave was opened twice during the Soviet Union.

 In 1942–1943, the tomb was first uncovered (according to another source in 1943–1944).
 The opening of the grave was brought on by rumors that Amir Said Alimkhan might have fled with the gold from Bukhara while concealing it there.

 In 1984, the grave was opened for the second time.
 Archaeologists who excavated the grave did not find anything except small finger bones.
 When the grave was first opened, it was concluded that the bones were collected and taken away.